Hama Governorate: Syrian Civil War

 The city was one of several that saw anti-Assad protests in 2011, the violent suppression of which ultimately led to the outbreak of civil war.
 Despite this, for the most part the governorate has stayed under the Syrian Government's control, with exceptions of parts of the north-west in the early years of the conflict.
-The eastern desert regions of the governorate fell under the control of Islamic State of Iraq and the Levant by 2016, but by September 2017 the Syrian Army had managed to oust them.
+The eastern desert regions of the governorate fell under the control of Islamic State by 2016, but by September 2017 the Syrian Army had managed to oust them.
+During the 2024 Northwestern Syria Offensive, the Syrian Salvation Government captured large portions of the governorate.
+On 5 December 2024, the governorate's capital Hama was captured.

 Geography

 The western regions of the governorate are part of the Syrian Coastal Mountain Range (Nusayriyah Mountains), running north to south.
-Roughly parallel with the mountains to the east is the Al-Ghab Plain, with the Orontes river flowing through it, Hama city lies on this river.
-The central and eastern regions of the governorate consists of flatter desert terrain.
+Roughly parallel with the mountains to the east is the Ghab Plain, with the Orontes river flowing through it, Hama city lies on this river.
+The central and eastern regions of the governorate consist of flatter desert terrain.

 Settlements

-The provincial capital is Hama; other major settlements include Akakir, Al-Hamraa, Al Qastal, Al-Saan, Aqarib as Safi, At Tammazah, Ithriya, Kafr Buhum, Karnaz, Mahardah, Masyaf, Murak, Qalaat al-Madiq, Qasr Ibn Wardan, Sabburah, Salamiyah, Shaykh Hilal, Shaytalun, Suran and Tayyibat at Turki.
+The provincial capital is Hama; other major settlements include Akakir, Al-Hamraa, Al Qastal, Al-Saan, Aqarib as Safi, At Tammazah, Ithriya, Kafr Buhum, Karnaz, Maharda, Masyaf, Morek, Qalaat al-Madiq, Qasr Ibn Wardan, Sabburah, Salamiyah, Shaykh Hilal, Shaytalun, Suran and Tayyibat at Turki.